P. Rajagopal (businessman): Life sentence for murder

 In 2004, a Chennai court sentenced Rajagopal to 10 years in prison for the murder of Santhakumar.
 Upon appeal, the Madras High Court upgraded his prison term to a life sentence, upholding the lower court's conviction.

 Rajagopal was freed on bail for medical reasons while his case was appealed to the Indian Supreme Court.
 On 29 March 2019, the Supreme Court of India upheld Rajagopal's murder conviction and life imprisonment.
 He was ordered to surrender to the authorities by 7 July 2019, which he did on 9 July 2019.
 The Supreme Court rejected his request for a bail extension on medical grounds as well as his request that his hospitalization be counted towards his prison sentence.

 Death

 A heart attack struck Rajagopal on 13 July 2019 after he surrendered to serve his life sentence on 9 July 2019.
-After transferring from Stanley Medical College Hospital to Vijaya Hospital in Chennai, he died of a heart attack on 18 July 2019.
+After transferring from Stanley Medical College Hospital to Vijaya Hospital in Chennai, he died of another heart attack on 18 July 2019.